 2. Follow the 20/80 Rule

 Social media, regardless of the platform, is not a microphone for self-promotion.
 While it’s tempting to blast your latest offers, promotions, and new amenities across each channel, this “interruptive” promotion is not always effective.
 There’s a time and a place for promotional content, and that time accounts for about 20% of your feed.

 Overall, 20% of your shared content should focus on you, while the remaining 80% should be about your audience and what interests them.
 Take this 80% opportunity to be a resource, a thought-leader, and a value-add for your customers.

 At Criterion.B, we refer to this rule as the “cocktail party methodology.”
 When you arrive at a cocktail party, what do you do?
 Most people walk up to a small group of people and ask about them: their names, their work, where they live.
 You ask follow up questions to get to know them and seek out common interests.

 With time, the conversation turns back to you, allowing you to share about yourself.
 It would be rude to interrupt the current conversations and talk about yourself first.
 This is how social media works, too — it’s a conversation.

 3. Pin Posts to Your Twitter and Facebook Feeds

 Did you know you can pin important posts to the top of your feed?
-From the grand opening event of the new gelato shop next to your apartment community to the local dog park’s Saturday adoption event, there are plenty of opportunities to highlight important social posts.
+From your latest press release announcing a new product line to a fun giveaway promoting your participation at an upcoming trade show, there are plenty of opportunities to highlight important social posts.